projectinnovatenewark/csx/README.md

 ### This semester we will be building a web application called "The Todo App".
 It will track personal tasks and
 categorize them as either "Not Started", "In Progress", or "Completed".
 You can also assign due dates and different categories (i.e. school, fun, family, etc.) to your todos.
 Since we prepared this course to accommodate all levels of students, we will start assuming the student has no knowledge of programming.
-We will teach the basics of programming in Python, functions and classes, object oriented programming, followed by a bit of HTML/CSS and Javascript.
+We will teach the basics of programming in Python(the latest version), functions and classes, object oriented programming, followed by a bit of HTML/CSS and Javascript.
 Our final project will use Python, HTML/CSS, and Javascript.
 We look forward to embarking on this journey with you to learning programming and app development!

 0. Here are some conventions we use in our documentation.